AdityaAgasti007/Todo-app/README.md

 # Todo-app
-Containerized Python-Django application And deploy it using docker
+Containerized Python-Django application And deployed it using docker